25 years of Forestry Education for the Community

 Last year, over 1,000 fifth grade students attended the Monday through Friday portion of Expo and about 800 adults and families attended the weekend event.
 The weekday program includes a wide range of topics including archeology, fisheries, plant identification, forest management, wildlife, riparian areas, low impact camping, fire, mill tour and 'tread lightly' mountain bike demonstration.

-On the weekend families enjoy a 'free loggers lunch' from 11am to 1pm, grandstand shows at 10:30am and 1:30pm that include logging equipment demonstrations, a show by the Flathead Valley Community College Logging Sports Team and Forest Service mule packing demonstration; plus there are exhibits and educational stations along a forest path.
+On the weekend families enjoy a 'free loggers lunch' from 11am to 1pm, grandstand shows at 10:30am and 1:30pm that include logging equipment demonstrations and Forest Service mule packing demonstration; plus there are exhibits and educational stations along a forest path.

 See pictures of all of these activities in the pages of our web site.